xivind/velo-supervisor-2000/README.md

 Version now runs as Github action

 0.9.x
-Alphabetical sorting of component types in tables and drop downs Configured to run in Docker
+Info on config page when data was last pulled from Strava Alphabetical sorting of component types in tables and drop downs Configured to run in Docker
 Getting data from Strava in the background